ashinlaurel/llmstudy/Code/Readme.md

 ## Gemini
 Inside each category folder:

+human_mean.xlsx: Average of human helpfulness ratings for each product.

 ### For zero shot
 zero_shot.py : Runs zero shot prompt for the particular category product The corresponding helpfulness ratings given by LLM will be present inside